Sing: Chapter 1

 Sing: Chapter 1 is the seventh studio album from country music singer Wynonna Judd, released on February 3, 2009.
 It is her seventh solo studio album and the follow-up to her 2003 album What the World Needs Now Is Love and her holiday-themed 2006 release A Classic Christmas.
-This release celebrates Wynonna's 25th Anniversary in the music business.
+This release celebrates Judd's 25th Anniversary in the music business.